lucasmoschen/optimal-control-biological/README.md

 After one calculate the Hamiltonian and the necessary conditions, it's necessary:

-- Differential equations for the states (if more than one state or control, the fucntions must return an object `numpy.array`);
+- Differential equations for the states (if more than one state or control, the functions must return an object `numpy.array`);
 - Differential equations for the adjoint functions;
 - A characterization of the control: it can handle simple Bang-Bang problems (chapter 11) and problems with bounds;
 - Number of states and controls (optional);